pythonarcade/arcade/doc/programming_guide/event_loop.rst

 Time
 ----
 While the underlying library, pyglet, provide a clock for scheduling events it is closely tied to the window's own events.
-For simple time keeping arcade provides global clock objects.
+For simple time keeping Arcade provides global clock objects.
 Both clocks can be imported from ``arcade.clock`` as ``GLOBAL_CLOCK`` and ``GLOBAL_FIXED_CLOCK``

 :py:class:`arcade.Clock`
 ^^^^^^^^^^^^^^^^^^^^^^^^
-The base arcade clock tracks the elapsed time in seconds, the total number of clock ticks, and the amount of time that elapsed since the last tick.
+The base Arcade clock tracks the elapsed time in seconds, the total number of clock ticks, and the amount of time that elapsed since the last tick.
 The currently active window automatically ticks the ``GLOBAL_CLOCK`` every ``on_update``.
 This means there is no reason to manually tick it.
 If you need more